 NBCUniversal has plans to bring reboots or revivals of several popular series to Peacock, often with ties to existing, older shows and films available on the service or through one of the company’s broadcast networks or film studios.

-- A reboot (or possibly a spinoff) of Battlestar Galactica from Mr. Robot creator Sam Esmail
+- A new series within Battlestar Galactica mythology from Mr. Robot creator Sam Esmail

 - Rutherford Falls, a comedy series from Mike Schur (The Good Place, Parks and Recreation) starring Ed Helms